Pratik-RC/CSE540_Fall25_Project-Group-9/README.md

 **IPFS Local Setup**
 1. Download the IPFS executable zip from : https://dist.ipfs.tech/kubo/v0.25.0/kubo_v0.25.0_windows-amd64.zip
+2. Extract the zip
+3. Add the ipfs executable to path variables ( for windows : cp ipfs.exe /c/Windows/System32/)
+4. open a terminal and run ipfs init (first time only)
+5. run ipfs daemon to start the local IPFS server

+**Backend setup Instructions**
+1. To run the backend, cd into "supplychainprovenancesystem / backend"
+2. run npm init (when running first time)
-2. Extract the zip and run the ipfs.exe to start local ipfs server.
+3. run npm start to start the backend server.

 ** Metamask Wallet Setup instructions **
 1. Add metamask wallet chrom extension to your browser and create an account / login if u already did